 • Greek olive oil packs a strong flavor and aroma and tends to be green.

-• French oil is typically pale in color and has a mild flavor.
+• French oil is typically pale in color and has a milder flavor.

 Zucchi is a premier Italian Olive Oil Company delivering traceable and sustainable products that you can trust.
 You can find Zucchi at Big Y, HEB, King Kullen and Shaw’s.